AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 - **API Calls**: Validate that all API calls are functioning as intended with the updated method signatures and parameters.
 - **Event Handling**: Verify that events are being handled correctly and that any callbacks are working as expected.
 - **User Interactions**: Test all user interactions within the embedded content to ensure they are smooth and error-free.
-- **Performance**: Monitor the performance to confirm that the enhancements in v4 are realized in your application.
+- **Performance**: Monitor the performance to confirm that the enhancements in V4 are realized in your application.
-- **Security**: Ensure that any new security features are properly configured and that your application complies with the latest security standards.

 Here are some specific tests you can perform: